 This type of divergence has spelled eventual trouble in the past:

 For now these divergences don’t matter.
 Until they do.
+And then it ends badly.
 Happy trading.

 All content is provided as information only and should not be taken as investment or trading advice.
 Any investments, trades, and/or speculations made in light of the ideas, opinions, and/or forecasts, expressed or implied herein, are committed at your own risk, financial or otherwise.
 For further details please refer to the disclaimer.